AdaCore/training_material/courses/fundamentals_of_ada/273_subprogram_contracts/03-special_attributes.rst

 .. code:: Ada

    Database : String (1 ..
 10) := "ABCDEFGHIJ";
-   -- Set the value for the element at position Index in -- array Database to Value and then increment Index by 1 function Set_And_Move (Value :        Character;
+   -- Set the value for the component at position Index in -- array Database to Value and then increment Index by 1 function Set_And_Move (Value :        Character;
                           Index : in out Index_T)